telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

     // call the layout method
     diagram.layout();

 The default layout algorithm is the top-down tree layout.
-You are able to change this to another type and subtype by inserting it in the layout options, as demonstrated below.
+You can change this to another type and subtype by inserting it in the layout options.

 ###### Example

     diagram.layout({ type: "ForceDirected" });

-For detailed information on the layout types and options, refer to the [Kendo UI Diagram API reference on layout](/api/javascript/dataviz/diagram/layout).
+For detailed information on the layout types and options, refer to the [Diagram API reference on layout](/api/javascript/dataviz/diagram/layout).

 ## Configuration

 ### Data Binding

-This section requires that you are comfortable with the [general overview on the way data binding in Kendo UI works]({% slug overview_kendoui_datasourcecomponent %}), as Kendo UI dataSource is an essential concept that applies to the diagramming framework.
+This section requires that you are comfortable with the [general overview on the way data binding in Kendo UI works]({% slug overview_kendoui_datasourcecomponent %}), as the dataSource is an essential concept that applies to the diagramming framework.

-You are able to define and customize data binding in various ways.
-To create a hierarchical Diagram, the easiest way is to pass a dataSource as an option together with a Kendo UI template, as demonstrated in the example below.
+You can define and customize data binding in various ways.
+To create a hierarchical Diagram, the easiest way is to pass a dataSource as an option together with a Kendo UI template.

 ###### Example